 - they feel their employer has wronged them or underpays them for their hard work

 - they believe the employer is insured for such losses and is not affected

-- Conduct background investigations.
+- Do a Thorough Interview.
 One of the best ways to prevent stealing in the workplace is to conduct a complete background investigation of an applicant before he or she is hired.
 The first step in any background check is gathering information directly from the job candidate.
 Applicants should provide information on their work history and their educational background.

 Employers should also meet job candidates and take the time to ask follow-up questions about their resumes and background.
 Relying on verbal interviews alone is risky.
 An applicant may ignore or gloss over long periods of unemployment or reasons for leaving a prior job.
 It is easy in a conversation for the discussion to jump around.
 However, if the hiring manager has a paper that asks for specific time periods of employment and reasons for leaving, he or she will have a roadmap that identifies questions regarding the applicant’s job history.
 The hiring manager can then evaluate discrepant or incomplete responses to interview questions regarding gaps in the written application or resume.
 Gut instinct still goes a long way when making a decision to hire.

 In gathering information from an applicant, avoid discrimination.
 An employer cannot single out individuals based on gender or ethnicity for certain types of questioning.
 For example, an employer who asks only African-American or Hispanic males younger than 35 if they have a record of criminal convictions, or who checks the references only of employees who are of Asian ancestry and were not born in the United States, is likely engaging in discriminatory hiring practices.
 The best practice is to use the same hiring process for all applicants to the same job.